Mankiala: History

 Mankiala dates from the Gandharan era, around 2000 years ago.
 The village had been previously described as the former grand capital of the mythological Rakshasas, though no archaeological evidence supports the theory of Mankiala serving as an ancient Hindu capital, and instead suggests that the area's ruins date from the Buddhist period.
 The settlement during the Buddhist era may have consisted of approximately 2,000 homes, interspersed with monasteries and 15 stupas.
 The archaeological site is believed to be on the same hillock where the modern village now stands.

 Mankiala's stupa was built in the reign of Kanishka (128-151 CE).
 The ancient settlement is believed to have been destroyed by fire, though there is no indication that it was purposely destroyed.

 Mountstuart Elphinstone, the first British emissary to Afghanistan chanced upon this stupa in 1808 AD and penned a detailed account in his memoir 'Kingdom of Caubul' (1815).
 According to an inscription on a stone the stupa was restored in 1891 by a regiment of the British Indian Army.
 Raja Usman was architect.

 Relics from stupa

 Mankiala stupa's relic deposits were removed from the site during British colonial rule, and are now housed in the British Museum.
 Many were found by Jean-Baptiste Ventura in 1830 between 10 and 20 metres below the top of the dome.
 They were at one stage owned by the celebrated antiquarian James Prinsep.

 The mouth of the stupa has a gaping hole as a result of excavations by relic hunters in the past.
 It now has a barrier around it for safety reasons.

 Transportation

 Road

-Mankiala is located along the Kallar Syedan Road, which connects the city to Kallar Syedan, and the N-5 National Highway that provides access to Islamabad and Rawalpindi.